 15. Half Moons

-Composed only of meringue and sponge cake, they are one of the favorite Andalusian desserts of the people of Almeria, according to Turismo Andalucía.
+Composed only of meringue and sponge cake, they are one of the favorite Andalusian desserts of the people from Almeria, according to Turismo Andalucía.

-The preparation has no secrets: beaten egg whites and powdered sugar for the meringue to be mounted on a delicious sponge cake.
+The preparation has no secrets: beaten egg whites and powdered sugar for the meringue that will be mounted on an exquisite sponge cake.

 16. Alcalá Cake

 A completely handmade product, with a unique flavor, different from any other confectionery elaboration, subtle.
 Its uniqueness lies in its crunchy and delicate texture.
-The tortas de Alcalá consist of a mixture of wheat flour and lard to which water is added to obtain the dough in question.
+Alcalá cakes consist of a mixture of wheat flour and lard to which water is added to obtain the dough in question.

-The result, with the addition of cinnamon, lemon zest, sugar and sesame seeds, is a traditional crackling snack, one of the typical Andalusian sweets.
+The result, having added cinnamon, lemon zest, sugar and sesame seeds, is a traditional and crunchy snack, one of the typical Andalusian sweets.

-17. El rosco de Jesús and the hornazo (a pastry made with bread)
+17. El rosco de Jesús and the hornazo.

-Although the rosco de Jesús and the hornazo are two typical desserts of Andalusia, they are especially well known in Jaén during Holy Week.
+While the rosco de Jesús and the hornazo are two typical Andalusian desserts, they are especially known in Jaén during Easter.

-The latter is also popular in Granada, Almeria and Castilla la Mancha and consists of an olive oil cake topped with a hard-boiled egg, keeping its shell, in the center.
+The latter is also popular in Granada, Almeria and Castilla la Mancha and is an olive oil cake topped with a hard-boiled egg, preserving its shell, in the center.

 18. More Andalusian desserts that are pure tradition

 - Lechevieja.
-Inception of this drink is in Valdepeñas (Jaén) and consists of a kind of mistela or popular milk-based liqueur.
+The origin of this drink is in Valdepeñas (Jaén) and consists of a kind of mistela or popular milk-based liqueur.

 - Tocino de cielo.
 Although it is known and consumed throughout the country, this sweet was born in the 14th century in the convent of Espíritu Santo de Jerez.

-- In Atajate (Malaga) are very popular the “enredadillos”, for its uniqueness and because they owe their name to the appearance of mesh or grid.
+- In Atajate (Malaga) are very popular enredadillos, for its uniqueness and because they owe their name to the appearance of mesh or grid.

 - The municipality of Alosno, located in the region of Andévalo (Huelva), beyond being known for being the birthplace of the Fandango, hides one of the most genuine Andalusian desserts: the cagajones de puño.
-It is a fried dough based on flour, sesame seeds, oil, water, sugar and eggs that can be eaten hot or cold.
+It is a fried dough made of flour, sesame seeds, oil, water, sugar and eggs that can be eaten hot or cold.

-- Another typical sweet of the gastronomy of Alosno are the engañabobos, a variant similar to the pestiños.
+- Another typical sweet of Alosno’s gastronomy is engañabobos, a variant similar to pestiños.

-- Bed sheets.
-They are a kind of cake, fritter or frying pan fruit, inherited from Arab confectionery in tradition and in the permanence of its name, which comes from the Arabic al-muyabbanat (cheese).
+- Almojábanas.
+They are a kind of cake, fritter or frying pan fruit, inheritance of the Arab confectionery in tradition and in the permanence of its name that comes from the Arabic al-muyabbanat (cheese).

-- Moorish Carrot Cake.
-This cake is nothing more than a carrotcake (carrot cake for the modern) but with the singularity of being made with purple carrots, which are grown specifically in the village of Cuevas Bajas, in the northeastern Zone of Malaga.
+- Moorish carrot cake.
+This sponge cake is still a carrot cake (carrot cake for modern people) but with the singularity of being made with carrot morá, which is grown specifically in the village of Cuevas Bajas, in the northeastern area of Malaga.
 The result is always delicious.